Compute

 • Name: Set it based on site requirements.
 In this example, ER-X is used.

 • ASN: The ASN of the enterprise router cannot be the same as that of the on-premises data center.
-It is recommended that you set the ASN of the enterprise router different from that of the global DC gateway.
+It is recommended that you set the ASN of the enterprise router to a value different from that of the global DC gateway.
 64512 has been reserved for the global DC gateway.
 In this example, the ASN of the enterprise router is 64513.

 • Default Route Table Association: Enable